A tender salmon with a spicy-sweet glaze, this Spicy Bourbon Glazed Salmon comes together in only 4 steps, is warmly spiced, and entirely tender.

 If you don't have parchment paper, you can also use aluminum foil and spray it with non-stick spray.
 The glaze will be harder to scoop up off the foil, however, so I do recommend parchment paper if you have it.

-Salmon leftovers will stay covered in the fridge for 1-2 days, but I recommend eating it all fresh if you can.
+Salmon leftovers will stay covered in the fridge for 1-2 days, but is best fresh.

-If you are reheating them as leftovers, reheat over medium heat at 30-45 second intervals until the salmon is warmed through.
+If you are reheating the salmon as leftovers, reheat over medium heat at 30-45 second intervals until the salmon is warmed through.

 Amount Per Serving Calories 395Total Fat 19gSaturated Fat 4gTrans Fat 0gUnsaturated Fat 13gCholesterol 95mgSodium 375mgCarbohydrates 12gFiber 0gSugar 11gProtein 33g